ermaccer/MortalKombat.Tools/ssfx/README.md

 Use "big" for full archives, eg. frost.ssf will require big mode;

-Use "small" for archives inside archives, eg. 1.dat inside frost.sff will require small mode;
+Use "small" for archives inside archives, eg. 1.dat inside frost.ssf will require small mode;

 ### To build